Bira/octopus-carnival/_drafts/wir-mm-4e-lich.md

 ### Lich (Human Necromancer) (MM)

-Labeled "Lich (Human Necromancer)" in the MM, this is a Medium Natural Humanoid (undead) and a Level 14 Elite Controller with 218 (MM).
+Labeled "Lich (Human Necromancer)" in the MM, this is a Medium Natural Humanoid (undead) and a Level 14 Elite Controller with 218 HP (MM).
 It has Speed 6, Darkvision, Resist 10 Necrotic, and immunity to disease and poison.
 It also has Regeneration 10, which can be turned off for a turn by radiant damage.

 This lich surrounded by a **Necromantic Aura** with a radius of 5 squares, which deals 5 necrotic damage to anyone caught inside.
+Against civilians with 1 HP, this is a weapon of mass destruction all by itself, though few liches would be murderous enough to use it in that way.

 Its active powers are weird in that it entirely lacks a melee basic attack.
 This is likely an editorial oversight.
 Instead it has a ranged basic attack named